Fullchee/notes/docs/frontend/epic-react/1-react-fundamentals.md

 - (which is interesting but not exactly what I'm looking for 😅)

-I'm also posted on KCD's discord and I'm likely going to go to his office hours next Monday (Jan 10, 2022)
+I'm also posted on KCD's discord (but didn't get a good answer)

+I could (but probably won't) go to his office hours